 Tunable higher-order microring filters were integrated on the same chip as a carrier-swept ring mixer, to separate the generated idler wavelength from the residual pump and unconverted signal [Opt Lett 2014].

 Silicon waveguides can be used as a compact source of longer wavelength (2.4 um) infrared light via four-wave mixing in conjunction with fiber-optical seed sources [Nat Photon 2010].

 Hybrid Silicon - Lithium Niobate photonics

 This research focuses on bringing lithium niobate films-on-insulator (LNOI) to the foundry-fabricated silicon-on-insulator (SOI) platform.
-This is done by fabricating bonded SOI-LNOI integrated devices, mitigating thermal stresses in the bonded stack to allow for standard fabrication procedures, and creating a fully functioning PDK of hybrid Si-LN optical device components for third party users.
-This technology enables compact diode/transistor-controlled devices in LN, and efficient wavelength converters and electro-optic modulators in Si, both of which are unattainable with each standalone bulk material platform.
+This is done by fabricating bonded SOI-LNOI integrated devices with do not require etching of the LN film.
+The design and fabrication process mitigates thermal stresses in the bonded stack.
+This technology can enable compact diode/transistor-controlled devices in LN photonics, and efficient wavelength converters and electro-optic modulators in Si photonics, both of which are unattainable with each standalone traditional photonics platform.

 Silicon photonics in data centers